Paruppu Payasam | Moong Dal Payasam | Pasi Paruppu Payasam

 Instructions

-cooking moong dal
+Cooking moong dal

-• Place this pan in a pressure cooker.
-Add 1.5 cups water in the pressure cooker.
-Pressure cook moong dal for 5 to 6 whistles on medium flame or for 9 to 10 minutes.
-You can also cook the lentils directly in the cooker.
+You can also opt to cook the lentils directly in the cooker.
 In this case, you can add 1.5 cups water to the lentils and then pressure cook.

-making paruppu payasam
+Making paruppu payasam

 • Mash the moong dal with a spoon.

-• Add 1/2 cup thin coconut milk or water and mix well.
+• Add ½ cup thin coconut milk or water and mix well.

-• Keep the pan or kadai on stove top and on a low flame heat this mixture.
+• Keep the pan or kadai on stovetop and on a low flame heat this mixture.

 • Keep on stirring so that the jaggery dissolves.